DFE-Digital/publish-teacher-training/docs/adr/0005-controller-structure.md

 - Improved maintainability of the project's source code over a long term period
 - Potentially helps with keeping controller actions RESTful by leveraging modules to communicate behaviour

-Given the number of options Rails provides for structuring routes, the use of multiple controlelrs for a given resource is not an uncommon pattern in the wild.
+Given the number of options Rails provides for structuring routes, the use of multiple controllers for a given resource is not an uncommon pattern in the wild.
 See the links below for further reading and examples.

 ## References